WiFi and Mobiles

 image ©citywifi.com

-Wifi is a wireless communication technology designed to allow computing devices to send data to and receive data from the Internet.
-Similar objectives to mobile phone technology.
-The main difference is that wifi is designed to work in a static environment, whereas mobile communications assume some form of mobility.
-However in a Mesh network, or a corporate network some limited movement is possible - usually walking around the house or site.
-Access to a WiFi network relies on the user knowing the network name (SSID) and the password.
-In a corporate environment the WiFi may be linked to the corporate username / password.
+Wi-Fi is a wireless communication technology that allows computing devices to send and receive data from the internet.
+It has similar objectives to mobile phone technology!
+The main difference is that Wi-Fi is designed to work in a static environment, whereas mobile communications assume some form of mobility.
+However, in a mesh or corporate network, some limited movement is possible, such as walking around the house or site.
+Accessing a Wi-Fi network requires the user to know the network name (SSID) and password.
+In a corporate environment, Wi-Fi may be linked to the corporate username/password.

 How does WiFi impact on the mobile phone :

-• On most smartphones the user has the option to switch on WiFi as the mechanism to send and receive data.
-When WiFi is switched on the phone will connect to a known WiFi access point in preference to the mobile network.
-The reasoning is based on the assumption that WiFi & broadband will be faster than mobile phone technology.
-The speed of the WiFi data connection is dictated by the broadband speed which is likely to be similar to the 5G speed on the phone.
+• On most smartphones, users have the option of switching on Wi-Fi to send and receive data.
+When Wi-Fi is switched on, the phone will connect to a known Wi-Fi access point instead of the mobile network.
+This is based on the assumption that Wi-Fi and broadband are faster than mobile phone technology.
+The speed of the Wi-Fi data connection is dictated by the broadband speed, which is likely to be similar to the 5G speed on the phone.

-• On a train, or bus or car, there can be a WiFi access point available to travellers.
-This obviously, cannot use fibre or copper wire as the backhaul so this is achieved via mobile connection.
-A special router will transfer the data from the WiFi to a mobile connection using a SIM.
+• There can be a Wi-Fi access point available to travellers on a train, bus or car.
+As fibre or copper wire cannot be used for the backhaul, this is achieved via a mobile connection.
+A special router transfers data from the Wi-Fi to a mobile connection using a SIM.

-• In a home environment the WiFi backhaul is either copper wire or fibre.
-For areas without fibre the home broadband can be much slower than mobile speed.
-So the mobile network can be used to provide the home broadband using a mobile router.
-Additionally some standard routers have a mobile capability to provide backup if the broadband becomes too slow.
+• In a home environment, the Wi-Fi backhaul is either copper wire or fibre.
+In areas without fibre, home broadband can be much slower than mobile speeds.
+Therefore, a mobile network can be used to provide home broadband via a mobile router.
+Additionally, some standard routers have mobile capabilities to provide backup if the broadband becomes too slow.

-• Phone tethering is operation where the mobile phone is used as a mobile hotspot.
-The phone acts as a mobile router, When this is turned on, other computing devices, laptops, tablets etc, can connect to the WiFi provided by the phone and use this in the same way as a fixed router.
-The phone transferes the data from WiFi signals to mobile phone signals.
+• Phone tethering is an operation in which the mobile phone acts as a mobile hotspot.
+When this is turned on, other computing devices such as laptops and tablets can connect to the Wi-Fi provided by the phone and use it in the same way as a fixed router.
+The phone transfers data from Wi-Fi signals to mobile phone signals.